 The gorge runs along the road leading to Elafonisi via the small town of Elos, a village better known for its unique chestnut forest.

-The gorge starts near the village of Stroules, about 450 meters a.s.l., to finishes in the village of Topolia, where the rock walls are high and very steep.
+The gorge starts near Stroules, about 450 meters a.s.l., and finishes in Topolia, where the rock walls are high and very steep.

 This place is home to several wild birds, such as vultures and eagles.
 The canyon is crossed by the river Tyflos.
-Its whole length is 3 km, it takes about 1.5 to 2 hours to hike, and there’s water until Spring.
+Its whole length is 3 km.
+Hiking it takes about 1.5 to 2 hours, and there is water until Spring.

 Beaches in the Gulf of Kissamos